Expressive curves: Bending, doubling, and unfolding

 We next discuss the ``doubling'' construction which transforms a plane curve \hbox{$C=V(G(x,y))$} into a new curve $\widetilde C=V(G(x,y^2))$.
 Proposition~\ref{pr:doubling} below shows~that, under certain conditions, this procedure preserves expressivity.
 See Figure~\ref{fig:doubling-to-limacon-and-hypotrochoid}.

 \begin{proposition} Let $C$ be an expressive $L^\infty$-regular curve whose components are all real (hence polynomial or trigonometric, see Proposition~\ref{prop:nonempty}).
-Suppose that \begin{itemize}[leftmargin=.2in] \item each component $B=V(G(x,y))$ of $C$, say with $\deg_x(G)=d$, intersects $Z(y)$ in $d$ real points (counting multiplicities), all of which are smooth points of~$C$; moreover, these intersections occur in one of the following ways: \begin{itemize}[leftmargin=.2in] \item[{\rm $\circ$}] $\frac{d}{2}$ points of quadratic tangency (this must be the case if $B$ is trigonometric);~or \item[{\rm $\circ$}] $\frac{d-1}{2}$ points of quadratic tangency and one point of transverse intersection;~or \item[{\rm $\circ$}] $\frac{d-2}{2}$ points of quadratic tangency and 2 points of transverse intersection; \end{itemize} \item all nodes of $C$ lie in the real half-plane $\{y>0\}$; \item at each point of quadratic tangency between $C$ and $Z(y)$, the local real branch of $C$ lies in the upper half-plane $\{y>0\}$; \item each connected component of the set $\{(x,y)\in C\cap\RR^2\mid y<0\}$ is unbounded. \end{itemize} Then the curve $\widetilde C=V(G(x,y^2))$ is expressive and $L^\infty$-regular. \end{proposition}
+Suppose that \begin{itemize}[leftmargin=.2in] \item each component $B=V(G(x,y))$ of $C$, say with $\deg_x(G)=d$, intersects $Z(y)$ in $d$ real points (counting multiplicities), all of which are smooth points of~$C$; \redsf{moreover, \begin{itemize}[leftmargin=.15in] \item[{\rm $\circ$}] if $B$ is trigonometric, then it intersects $Z(y)$ at $\frac{d}{2}$ points of quadratic tangency; \item[{\rm $\circ$}] if $B$ is polynomial, then it intersects $Z(y)$ at $\frac{d}{2}$, $\frac{d-1}{2}$ or $\frac{d-2}{2}$ points of quadratic tangency, with 0, 1, or 2 points of transverse intersection, respectively; \end{itemize} } \item all nodes of $C$ lie in the real half-plane $\{y>0\}$; \item at each point of quadratic tangency between $C$ and $Z(y)$, the local real branch of $C$ lies in the upper half-plane $\{y>0\}$; \item each connected component of the set $\{(x,y)\in C\cap\RR^2\mid y<0\}$ is unbounded. \end{itemize} Then the curve $\widetilde C=V(G(x,y^2))$ is expressive and $L^\infty$-regular. \end{proposition}

 \begin{proof} The curve $\widetilde C$ is nodal by construction.
 It is not hard to see that the set $\widetilde C_\RR$ is connected, and all the nodes of $\widetilde C$ are hyperbolic.
 (See the proof of Proposition~\ref{pr:accordion} for a more involved version of the argument.)
 In view of Theorem \ref{th:reg-expressive}, it remains to show that all components of $\widetilde C$ are real polynomial or trigonometric.